Red TeamingFabian Gold9 min read

 metasploit-2.png

-For this payload, a meterpreter payload is used by default.
-To configure the payload correctly, it is necessary to specify the IP address and ports of the target system, as well as the attacking system.
+This exploit uses a Meterpreter payload by default.
+To configure the payload correctly, specify the IP address and ports of both the target system and the attacking system:

 metasploit-3.png